pavolorem/HTML5-CSS3/README.md

 # HTML5-CSS3
 <ul>
   <li>learning HTML and CSS: Design and Build Websites with https://amzn.to/3qwHJfP</li>
-  <li>code is running oh https://bit.ly/35NRhJM Repl.it is a free IDE (integrated development environment) that allows users to write their own programs and code in dozens of different languages</li>
+  <li>code is running on https://bit.ly/35NRhJM</li>
+  <li>Repl.it is a free IDE (integrated development environment) that allows users to write their own programs and code in dozens of different languages</li>
   </ul>